Victor Hermann Balke

 Victor Herman Balke (September 29, 1931) is a prelate of the Roman Catholic Church who served as bishop of the Diocese of Crookston in Minnesota from 1976 to 2007.

 Biography

 Early life

-Born on September 29, 1931, in Meppen, Illinois (in Calhoun County), Victor Balke's parents were Elizabeth Knese and Bernard Balke, Sr. He attended St. Joseph Grade School in Meppen as well as the Monterey Grade School.
+Born on September 29, 1931, in Meppen, Illinois (in Calhoun County), Victor Balke's parents were Elizabeth Knese and Bernard Balke Sr. He attended St. Joseph Grade School in Meppen as well as the Monterey Grade School.
 Balke graduated from Hardin County High School in 1949 and entered seminary in September 1949.

 Priesthood

-Balke was ordained into the priesthood on May 24, 1958, by Bishop William A. O’Connor for the Diocese of Springfield.
+Balke was ordained into the priesthood in Springfield, Illinois, on May 24, 1958, by Bishop William A. O’Connor for the Diocese of Springfield in Illinois.